top of page

 During the long aftermath of Hurricane Maria, when vistas of lush green foliage and colorful blossoms had been replaced by scenes of fallen branches and dangling electric cables, I felt as disoriented as the little boy bitten by a crab.
 It was then that the idea of a collection of stories exploring personal responses to the crises of island life took shape.

-What readers say about The Pinch of the Crab...
+What readers and reviewers say about The Pinch of the Crab...

 “In these stories, universal themes in literature grip readers like a vise.
 The author depicts the external calamities of the Tropics in an uneasy alliance with internal worlds struggling to make sense of life.
 Reader beware: these characters will trigger emotions in you so complex you didn’t know you were capable of experiencing them.”